syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 It can be done by extending the [GridSelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridSelectionController.html# ).

-Refer to the following example in which a CustomSelectionController is derived from `GridSelectionController` and an instance of it is assigned to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html ) property to achieve selection animation:
+Refer to the following example in which a CustomSelectionController is derived from `GridSelectionController` and an instance of it is assigned to the [SfDataGrid.SelectionController](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionController.html ) property to perform selection animation.

 {% tabs %}
 {% highlight xaml %}